kokolina1888/sr-list/sr-list/README.md

 ### Recipes Statistics
 /Info Page/

 The content on that page is static except for the numbers showing total recipes available in the App and the numbers of recipes for each category in The App.

 ### Latest Recipes
 /Home Page/

-Last 9 recipes are displayed on this page - latest recipes are first.
+Shows the last 9 recipes - latest recipes are first.
 The rest of the content is static.

 ### Add to Shopping list